 Read LWVUS Immigration Policy here. (pdf; will open in a new window)

 Several Immigration Team members read the book “Dear America” by Jose Antonio Vargas, a Pulitzer Prize winning journalist who spoke in October at a Pisgah Legal Service event in Asheville.
-We would like to recommend it for those looking to understand the perspective of an undocumented citizen.
+We recommend it for those looking to understand the perspective of an undocumented citizen.
 Here is a book review written by Immigration Team member Aloha Smith. (pdf; will open in a new window)

 Watch this compelling 7-minute NPR report from October 2019 on the difficulties facing DACA (Deferred Action for Childhood Arrivals) students with an uncertain future.
 The League of Women Voters supports a path to citizenship for DACA students.